Sodom and Gomorrah

-Sodom and Gomorrah (/ˈsɒdəm...gəˈmɒrə/) were two legendary biblical cities destroyed by God for their wickedness.
+In the Abrahamic religions, Sodom and Gomorrah (/ˈsɒdəm...gəˈmɒrə/) were two cities destroyed by God for their wickedness.
 Their story parallels the Genesis flood narrative in its theme of God's anger provoked by man's sin (see Genesis 19:1–28).
-They are mentioned frequently in the prophets and the New Testament as symbols of human wickedness and divine retribution, and the Quran also contains a version of the story about the two cities.
-The narrative of their destruction may have a relation to the remains of third-millennium Bronze Age cities in the region, and subsequent Late Bronze Age collapse.
+They are mentioned frequently in the Nevi'im section of the Hebrew Bible as well as in the New Testament as symbols of human wickedness and divine retribution, and the Quran contains a version of the story about the two cities.